 Victoria Fire Department

-The Victoria Fire Department provides exceptional fire, rescue and emergency services, in addition to fire prevention education.
+The Victoria Fire Department is 123-people strong and has three fire stations that provide exceptional fire, rescue and emergency services, in addition to fire prevention education.

 - Fire Safety

 - Home Fire Safety Checklist [PDF - 365 KB]

 - Tips to Prevent Grass and Bark Mulch Fires

 - Home Smoke Alarms / Free Home Smoke Alarm Program